RomanGleizer/RomanGleizer/README.md

-Hi there! 👋
+Hi 👋
-Welcome to my GitHub profile!
+Welcome to my profile on GitHub!

-- 👋 I’m Roman!
+- 👋 My name is Roman!
-- 👀 I'm a backend developer.
-I love creating web applications in ASP.NET
+- 👀 I'm a backend ASP.NET developer and an aspiring 1C developer